Home Insurance That Holds Up When It Matters

 Why Home Insurance Claims Are Commonly Denied or Reduced

 Home insurance claims are rarely denied because coverage was unavailable.
-They are denied or reduced when the policy purchased does not align with the conditions of the loss.
-Most claim failures trace back to coverage limits, exclusions, or settlement terms that were misunderstood or overlooked before a claim occurred.
+They are denied or reduced when rebuilding costs, exclusions, or settlement rules don’t match the actual damage.
+Most claim failures trace back to pre‑loss decisions that were misunderstood or overlooked.

 Common causes include: